falm/attribute-depends-calculator/README.md

     $ bundle

 ## Usage
-Think about you have model order and order-item
+Assume you have model order and order-item
 ```ruby
 class Order < ActiveRecord::Base
   has_many :order_items